atimadanoglu/atimadanoglu/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Atakan, and I am a senior software engineering student.
+My name is Atakan, and I am an Android Developer intern at Kariyer.net.
 I am passionate about Android development and enjoy coding with Java and Kotlin.
 Currently, I am working on developing a notebook app that is available on the Google Play Store.
 I have learned a lot from this project and am continually refining my skills to improve it further.
-I'm excited to use my skills in the software industry to help a company succeed and eager to explore new opportunities.

 - 🔭 I’m currently working on <a href="https://github.com/atimadanoglu/NotesApplication">My Notes app</a>
-- 🌱 I’m currently learning developing an Android app with Jetpack Compose
+- 🌱 I’m currently improving my skills in Jetpack Compose

 ## 📌 GitHub 😻 Stats 📈 & Top 🏆 Languages 🌍